Your options for funding your family law case

 In some cases we can apply for an order that your spouse or partner contributes to your legal costs.
 This Legal Services Order can even cover the costs of attending mediation or enforcing the terms of a court order.

-As a leading firm of family lawyers, we have access to financial products that many other firms are unable to offer.
-These include those from specialist providers who have products specifically designed for helping fund family law advice and the cost of divorce.
+As a leading firm of family lawyers, we can refer you to providers of financial products that many other firms are unable to offer.
+These products are specifically designed for helping fund family law advice and the cost of divorce.

-We may be able to deal with your case for a fixed fee.
-Get in touch with us today to find out more.
+We may occasionally be able to deal with your case for a fixed fee for very specific pieces of work.
+Get in touch with us today to arrange an appointment to find out more.

 If you just want access to advice now and again, Simplicity is straightforward and stress-free.
 We meet up for an hour as and when you need it.
-There are no phone calls, letters or emails between us, which keeps the costs down.
+There are no phone calls, letters or emails between us unless agreed, which keeps the costs down.
 You simply ‘pay-as-you-go’ at an hourly rate depending on the experience of the lawyer you need.

 You can use the time with us however you like.
 For example you may need a hand to draft court papers or letters, coaching on how best to represent yourself in court, or advice on suitable settlement proposals.